phpMussel/phpMussel/_docs/readme.vi.md

 ※ Tên tập tin có thể thay đổi tuy theo các quy định của cấu hình (xem `phpmussel.ini`).

-####*REGARDING SIGNATURE FILES*
+####*LIÊN QUAN ĐẾN CÁC TẬP TIN CHỮ KÝ*
-CVD is an acronym for "ClamAV Virus Definitions", in reference both to how ClamAV refers to its own signatures and to the use of those signatures for phpMussel; Files ending with "CVD" contain signatures.
+CVD là một từ viết tắt cho "ClamAV Virus Definitions", in reference to how ClamAV refers to its own signatures and to the use of those signatures for phpMussel; Files ending with "CVD" contain signatures.

 Files ending with "MAP", quite literally, map which signatures phpMussel should and shouldn't use for individual scans; Not all signatures are necessarily required for every single scan, so, phpMussel uses maps of the signature files to speed up the scanning process (a process that would otherwise be extremely slow and tedious).